Flamingos in Bolivia - main image for lawyer law firm

 While not being the first country people think of when considering investing in Latin America, Bolivia has seen considerable growth over recent years, with gross domestic product (GDP) increasing more than four-fold between 2005 and 2019.

-Like most countries worldwide, the COVID-19 pandemic caused severe disruption to the Bolivian economy, however recent estimates published by the World Bank suggest that GDP will grow 5.5% in 2021 and continue to increase in the following years.
+Like most countries worldwide, the COVID-19 pandemic caused severe disruption to the Bolivian economy, however the country has bounced back well.

 For investors, the hydrocarbon sector has traditionally been a major draw, while Bolivia also sits on rich deposits of lithium, ores, and precious metals.
 For anyone planning to invest in the extractive industries, they will want to secure the services of a lawyer in Bolivia with specialist knowledge of the relevant legislation.